stanier/stanier/README.md

 ## What do I do?

-I am a junior HPC Linux Systems administrator.
+I am an HPC Linux Systems administrator.

-## What does that mean?

-I can google better than the average bear.

 ## What do you specialize in